- 4-day Tasmania tour from Launceston to Hobart

 - Sample regional treats such as wine, beer, fruit and oysters

-- Small-group tour limited to 20 people ensures a personalized experience
+- Tour limited to 20 people for a more personalized experience

 Why Our Insiders Chose This Tour

-You'll get a chance to walk among quolls and hand-feed the wallabies (pademelons) at the Tasmanian Devil Unzoo.
-One of the highlights of visiting this reserve is the chance to watch the feeding of the Tasmanian Devils, then learn about these misunderstood creatures and the threats to their survival.
+You can walk among quolls and hand-feed wallabies at the Tasmanian Devil Unzoo.
+One of the highlights of visiting this reserve is the chance to watch the feeding of the Tasmanian devils and then learn about these misunderstood creatures and the threats to their survival.

 Recent Photos of This Tour